 § 11.
 Right to Intervene.
 In the discretion of the Board, any other person or organization may be allowed to present testimony at the hearing or, upon motion, to intervene and participate as a full or limited party to the proceeding.

 § 12.
 Notice of Hearing.
 When an evidentiary hearing is scheduled, notice of the hearing must be served on the parties by registered or certified mail with return receipt requested.
-The Notice of Hearing and any amendments to it must be posted on the Board's official bulletin board and on the Board's internet site.
+The Notice of Hearing and any amendments to it must be posted on the Board’s internet site.

 § 14.
 Nature of Hearing.
 The purpose of the hearing is to develop a full and complete factual record.
 The burden of proof rests with the complaining party.
 All testimony offered must be taken under oath or affirmation.
-Unless excused by the Board, the Board's Hearings Reporter shall record all hearings.
-The transcript prepared by the Board's Hearings Reporter is the official transcript of the hearing.
+A hearing transcript will be prepared for the Board and made available to the parties pursuant to Chapter 10, section 9.

 § 15.
 Rules Regarding Evidence.
 The strict rules of evidence observed by courts do not apply to Board hearings.
 The following principles regarding evidence apply: